Gohan: Creation and design

 Gohan's name comes from the Japanese word lit. "cooked rice" or "meal of any sort" (ご飯, "gohan"), a continuation of the naming scheme of foods by Toriyama.
 Rice, being a grain, is not normally considered to be a vegetable, even though it is a common food.
 However, as the word "vegetable" is a culinary term, and not a botanical term, the name can also continue the naming scheme for Saiyan characters, which derives names from puns on vegetables.
-In conceptualizing for Gohan's character, Toriyama originally included glasses or a jacket to his apparel, and commonly, his hair is spiked up as seen in the final design.
+In conceptualizing for Gohan's character, Toriyama originally included glasses or a jacket in his apparel, and commonly, his hair is spiked up as seen in the final design.
 With the ending of the Cell arc, Gohan was meant to replace his father as the protagonist.
 However, Toriyama later decided against it, finding the character unsuited for the role in comparison to his father.

 In contrast, Gohan is the main focus of the film Super Hero.
-The movie is meant to change the focus of overpowered characters like Goku and Vegeta against Broly in the previous film and instead focus on Gohan and Piccolo as leads and thus bring a change of pace.
-One of the main fights is Gohan's and Gamma 1's which takes place during rain.
+The movie is meant to change the focus of overpowered characters like Goku and Vegeta against Broly in the previous film, and instead focus on Gohan and Piccolo as leads and thus bringing a change of pace.
+One of the main fights is between Gohan and Gamma 1, which takes place during the rain.
 Director Tetsuro Kodama found that this setting would be appealing.
 The narrative will further explore human drama, most notably the characterization of Gohan being a warrior as well as a scholar at the same time.
-Toriyama said that he wanted the plot to focus on the dynamic between Gohan and Piccolo due to how their close relationship is the one thing that motivates the former even more than his father, Goku, in order to be determined to fight.
+Toriyama said that he wanted the plot to focus on the dynamic between Gohan and Piccolo due to how their close relationship is the one thing that motivates the former even more than his father, Goku, to be determined to fight.
 The film reveals the full awakening of Gohan's power through yet another instance of pure rage.
 This "Beast" form (孫 悟飯・ビースト, Son Gohan Bīsuto) is a culmination of his history of volcanic awakenings throughout his life.
-Toriyama feared it would come across as scary due to his angry expression but tried balancing it with the hair, ultimately settling on a more simplistic approach.
+Toriyama feared it would come across as scary due to his angry expression, but tried balancing it with the hair, ultimately settling on a more simplistic approach.

 In an interview featured in the second Dragon Ball GT Perfect Files, a companion book released in December 1997 by Shueisha's Jump Comics Selection imprint, Masako Nozawa, Gohan's voice actress, stated that her favorite episode voicing Gohan was "Sorry, Robot-san - The Desert of Vanishing Tears".
 Saffron Henderson, Gohan's original English voice actor, has stated she felt protective of the role and considers it to be one of her favorites.
 In addition, Gohan's original Funimation voice actor, Stephanie Nadolny has said that playing Gohan was a unique and much-loved experience.